canjs/can-component/docs/component.md

    <my-tag>Hello <b>World</b></my-tag>
    ```

-   The `LIGHT_DOM` can be positioned with a component's [can-component.prototype.view] with
+   The `LIGHT_DOM` can be positioned with a component’s [can-component.prototype.view] with
    the [can-component/content] element.
 The data accessible to the `LIGHT_DOM` can be controlled
    with [can-component.prototype.leakScope].